netodomenico/php-discord-git-notifications/readme.md

 4. After that your can click on the "Create webhook" call to action, enter the required parameters and then copy the **Webhook URL**.

-#### TODO List:
-- Adding pull requests to the Gitlab instance
-- Fully integration with Github

 #### License

 Apache License 2.0